PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-09-07-how-to-get-out-of-the-rut-change-your-life-with-three-habits.md

 One that builds your mind.
 One that builds your business.
-One that redefine your relationship with life.
+One that redefines your relationship with life.

 I’m always reading 3 books.